CARTAvis/carta-python/docs/source/quickstart.rst

 #.
 Connect to the desired CARTA session as described in
    `Connecting to an existing interactive session`_.
 #.
 If session creation reports a version mismatch, follow its suggestion to
-   upgrade CARTA or install the recommended ``carta-python`` ``MAJOR.MINOR`` series.
+   upgrade CARTA or install the recommended older ``carta-python`` series.
 #.
 Pin the selected release in the script or project so future installations
    use the same compatible version.

-A version mismatch with a known recommendation looks like this (the exact versions depend on the compatibility table):
+For the initial 2.0.0 release, a version mismatch only recommends upgrading CARTA because no older ``carta-python`` releases exist on PyPI.
+Once multiple series have been published, a mismatch may also recommend an older series.
+For example, the following hypothetical future compatibility table response shows ``carta-python`` 3.0.x recommending 2.0.x for CARTA 6.1:

 .. code-block:: text

     CartaUnsupportedVersion: CARTA version validation failed:
-    - CARTA version '6.0.0' is older than the minimum '6.1.0' required for complete functionality with carta-python 2.0.x.
+    - CARTA version '6.1.0' is older than the minimum '7.1.0' required for complete functionality with carta-python 3.0.x.

     Suggested actions:
-    - Upgrade CARTA to at least '6.1.0'.
+    - Upgrade CARTA to at least '7.1.0'.
-    - Alternatively, use carta-python 1.2.x, the recommended series for CARTA 6.0 - 6.0.
+    - Alternatively, use carta-python 2.0.x, the recommended series for CARTA 6.1 - 6.x.
     - If this combination is known to work, set `version_mismatch_action=VersionMismatchAction.WARN`.

 Requires **Python 3.10** or later.
 Install with ``pip``: